 Abstract

-Causal reasoning is a fundamental cognitive ability that enables to learn about the complex interactions in the world.
-The mechanisms that underpin causal reasoning, however, are not well understood.
+Causal reasoning is a fundamental cognitive ability that enables children to learn about the complex interactions in the world.
+The mechanisms that underpin children’s causal reasoning, however, are not well understood.
 An open question is the extent to which children retrospectively reevaluate causal efficacy given ambiguous information, based on observing novel patterns of data.
 Here, we report two experiments that test children’s capacity to engage in such inferences.
 We also fit those data to different computational frameworks – one more associative and one more Bayesian – to consider the strengths and weaknesses of each approach, and the possibility that these approaches together better explain children’s causal reasoning than either approach individually.

-Keywords: causal reasoning; mechanisms; computational models; associative learning; Bayesian inference
+Keywords: causal reasoning; cognitive mechanisms; computational models; associative learning; Bayesian inference

 Don’t throw the associative baby out with the Bayesian bathwater: Children’s retrospective reasoning about multiple causes suggests multiple systems for causal inference

 Few capacities are more important than the ability to reason and make inferences about cause-and-effect relations.
-Causal reasoning enables human learners to make predictions and inferences (e.g., Bullock, et al., 1982; Leslie & Keeble, 1987; Oakes & Cohen, 1990; Shultz, 1982), to intervene on those relations to generate new effects (e.g., Butler et al., 2020; Gopnik et al., 2001; Schulz et al., 2007), and to reason about counterfactual claims – both about what might have been and how events could have turned out differently (e.g., Harris et al, 1996; Sobel, 2004; Walker & Nyhout, 2020).
+Causal reasoning enables human learners to make predictions and inferences (e.g., Bullock, et al., 1982; Gopnik & Sobel, 2000), to intervene on those relations to generate new effects (e.g., Butler et al., 2020; Gopnik et al., 2001; Schulz et al., 2007), and to reason about counterfactual claims – both about what might have been and how events could have turned out differently (e.g., Harris et al, 1996; Sobel, 2004; Walker & Nyhout, 2020).
 These and many other studies (e.g., Bonawitz & Lombrozo, 2012; Gopnik et al., 2001; Legare et al., 2010; Meltzoff et al., 2012; Walker & Gopnik, 2014) posit that young children have sophisticated causal reasoning capacities.

 A fundamental question that underlies this research is how—that is, by what cognitive mechanism or mechanisms—children make such inferences.
-One answer to this question is that children’s causal inferences are underpinned by .
+One answer to this question is that children’s causal inferences are best described by algorithms that underpinned by Bayesian inference.
 The crux of this idea is that learners use a simple form of Bayes’ rule to reason about causal events and to choose the causal hypothesis—among potentially infinitely many causal hypotheses—that is most consistent with the observed data (e.g., Bonawitz et al., 2014; Gopnik & Wellman, 2012; Griffiths & Tenenbaum, 2005, 2007; Xu, 2019).
 Crucially, causal reasoning starts with statistical learning capacities that are present in infancy (e.g., Gomez, 2002; Kirkham et al., 2002; Marcus et al., 1999; Saffran et al., 1996) but that develop into a system that infers abstract patterns of coherent causal structure from probabilistic data.

-An alternative perspective is that associative learning alone causal inferences.
+An alternative perspective is that associative learning alone is sufficient to describe children’s causal inferences.
 On this view, children build up a representation of causal structure from connecting and processing multiple associative relations and statistical regularities.
-Connectionist models—which learn largely via associative learning—have provided a proof of concept that causal learning can emerge from associative (e.g., Benton et al., 2021; McClelland & Thompson, 2007).
-Additionally, comparative investigation between non-human animals and adults (e.g., Heyes, 2012) and studies of instrumental action and conditioning on human infants (e.g., Greco et al., 1990; Rovee-Collier, 1999) provide behavioral support for associative as a candidate mechanism for how children reason in the world.
+Connectionist models—which learn largely via associative learning—have provided a proof of concept that causal learning can emerge from such associative processes (e.g., Benton et al., 2021; McClelland & Thompson, 2007).
+Additionally, comparative investigation between non-human animals and adults (e.g., Heyes, 2012) and studies of instrumental action and conditioning on human infants (e.g., Greco et al., 1990; Rovee-Collier, 1999) provide behavioral support for associative learning as a candidate mechanism for how children reason in the world.